Using cannabis changes the way the body works.

 Taking a tolerance break every once in a while can help ensure that users are consistently getting the best out of their cannabis use, supporting the community’s ideals of safe consumption and ensuring that cannabis use always provides positive experiences for users.

 Anne-Marie is a freelance cannabis writer and educator dedicated to cultivating and disseminating important knowledge about cannabis as legalization spreads across the globe.
 After earning her BA and Masters, she followed an exciting career in the research and education field, finding innovative ways to create collaborations between community needs and research and academic pursuits.
-She traveled the world with her husband and settled in Costa Rica where they also own a tattoo shop.
-She is now a full time writer for the world’s best cannabis companies, advocates and organizations.
+Based in Canada, she is a full time writer for the world’s best cannabis companies, advocates and organizations.